Locality for singular stochastic PDEs: Introduction

-The map ${\sf \Pi}_\ell$ defines a unique admissible model.
-Such a renormalization scheme cannot work in a non-translation invariant setting, even by replacing $\ell$ by a character-valued function $\ell(x)$ of the state space variable $x$, as such a map cannot account for some possible internal renormalization indexed by functions of the internal variables of the multiple integral expression defining the renormalized interpretation map, not by the base/external variable $x$.
-So a different approach of renormalization is needed in the non-translation invariant setting.
-We devised in our previous work \cite{BailleulBruned} an alternative approach to the renormalized equation that by-passes the use of extended decorations.
-We show in Section \ref{SectionRenomalisationSchemes} that the natural extension of this approach to the renormalized equation works perfectly in the non-translation invariant setting.
-This alternative involves state space dependent preparation maps and their associated models, both of which are discussed in Section \ref{SubsectionPreparationMaps}.
-The renormalized equation is dealt with in Section \ref{SubsectionRenomalizationEquation} following the pattern of proof of our previous work \cite{BailleulBruned}, as it applies almost verbatim to the non-translation invariant setting.
-We prove as Theorem \ref{ThmMain} of Section \ref{SubsectionRenomalizationEquation} the following statement, which is the main result of the present work.
-The notions involved here are explained in the body of the text.
+Such a renormalization scheme cannot work in a non-translation invariant setting, even by replacing $\ell$ by a character-valued function $\ell(x)$ of the state space variable $x$.
+Indeed such a map cannot account for some possible internal renormalization indexed by functions of the internal variables of the multiple integral expressions defining the renormalized interpretation map, not by the base/external variable $x$.
+Let us illustrate with an example why we need to have a local renormalisation.
+We consider the following integral